ShafeekSaleem/ConversationalAI_ReservationBot/data/nlu.md

 - what is my name
 - what is my name?
 - what's my name?
+- ok, can you tell me my name?
+- can you tell my name

 ## intent:book_reservation
 - book [The Middle East](restaurant_name) [restaurant](restaurant_type) in [IN](state) for [noon](timeRange)